usernameAki/AdventureScrolls/README.md

 - CRUD diary entries,
 - list view of all entries,
 - google drive backup*

-*Please note, that for now usage of google drive is restricted for this app.
-If you wish to have an access, let me know: adventurescrollsdiaryapp@gmail.com

 # Screenshots
 <img width="20%" heigth="20%" src="https://github.com/usernameAki/AdventureScrolls/assets/143264847/33573356-d79f-4773-a406-7e08b661a0bf">